Introduction: Recycling Can Eye-Level Sign

 Middle school students are in such a hurry that they often miss the waste sorting procedures posted on side of the collection bins.
 Sometimes, you just need to get in their face.
 Presenting these busy teens with eye-level messages on how to properly sort their waste will, at the least, limit their claim that they "didn't see the sign".
 This instructable is on how to create a cheap eye-level sign for a 44 gallon Brute garbage/recycling/composting collection bin.
 Placing signage at eye-level with proper waste sorting procedures supports clear messaging because it eliminates bodily interference often associated with signage mounted on the side of the collection bin.
+Also, these signs were designed to allow custodians unhindered access to emptying the cans, just make sure to make the signs high enough so they can remove the trash bags.
 So go ahead, get in their face with the important message of how to properly sort their waste.

-- 44 Brute garbage can (other sizes and types of can's might work, but this design takes advantage of the handles on a Brute can)
+- 44 Gallon Brute garbage can (other sizes and types of cans might work, but this design takes advantage of the handle size and shape on a Brute can)

 - 2 - 1/2" PVC Tees ($2.00)